-If an applicant (Lead CI) holds a fixed duration contract at an Australian higher-education institution or research institute for at least 0.2 FTE for the financial year 2021/22, they are eligible to apply.
+If a Lead CI holds a fixed duration contract at an Australian higher-education institution or research institute for at least 0.2 FTE for the financial year 2022-23, they are eligible to apply.

 Lead Chief Investigators and Chief Investigators on an application must provide evidence of independent research funding, for example, grants from the ARC or NHMRC.
 Any grants referenced by a Lead CI or CI must name that applicant as a primary recipient.
 Applications citing grants on which the applicants are not primary (named) grant recipients will be disqualified for non-compliance.